Lcm For 8 And 3

 Now, to find the LCM, we take the highest power of each prime factor present in the factorizations:

 Multiply these highest powers together: 8 x 3 = 24.
-That's why, the LCM of 8 and 3 is 24.
-This method is more systematic and works efficiently even with larger numbers That alone is useful..
+Which means, the LCM of 8 and 3 is 24.
+This method is more systematic and works efficiently even with larger numbers It's one of those things that adds up..

 Method 3: Using the Greatest Common Divisor (GCD)